-When you scroll through your newsfeed, it’s easy to believe that everyone you know is living their best lives.
-That’s because on social media, you rarely see the bad with the good, and this skewed perception of reality and it can make you feel discouraged and think negatively about your own life.
+When you scroll through your newsfeed, it’s easy to believe that everyone you know is living their best life.
+That’s because, on social media, you rarely see the bad with the good, and this skewed perception of reality and it can make you feel discouraged and think negatively about your own life.

 You only see the one selfie someone is proud of out of the twenty they took, or their latest achievement after many unsuccessful attempts they didn’t mention.
 It can trick you into believing that you’re the only one who isn’t succeeding, and that line of thinking is not beneficial to your growth and recovery.

 2. Social Media Can Bring Back (Bad) Memories

 People who are new to recovery have to rebuild their social circle and find new friends… and that can be a challenge when you’re still connected with old friends and groups on social media.
 In recovery, you’re taught to avoid triggers, including associating with the people you were using drugs and alcohol with in the past.

 Social media can make it hard to avoid these individuals.
 Even if you delete them all from social media, they may show up in places that you don’t expect, such as Facebook memories.
 To avoid this, it might be best to make a new profile on your most heavily used social media sites and start fresh.

 3. Social Media Doesn’t Always Allow You to Control What You See

 Once you’re in recovery, you learn the importance of avoiding things that remind you of your addiction and might compel you to start using again.
 Many platforms allow you to “mute” hashtags and words to prevent the associated content from appearing on your feed.